ANQIFENG/RATNUS/README.md

 ### Outputs

 #### Output Structure
-The output directory (`/path/to/output`) is organized into four subdirectories:
+The output directory (`/path/to/output`) is organized into three subdirectories:

 ```
 /path/to/output